Why Do We Celebrate National Dog Day?

 Paige and other experts offer these suggestions:

-- Volunteer – Rescue groups and shelters need your help, even if you can’t make a long-term commitment of time or money.
-“Think locally,” says Sherry Woodard, resident animal behavior consultant for Best Friends Animal Society in Kanab, Utah.
+Rescue groups and shelters need your help, even if you can’t make a long-term commitment of time or money.
+“Think locally,” says Sherry Woodard, resident animal behavior consultant for Best Friends Animal Societyin Kanab, Utah.
 “Find a way to help your local shelter or rescue group.
 There are struggling individual rescue groups across the country.”

-National Dog Day also offers an opportunity to review activities that are detrimental to the well-being of dogs, says Paige.
+National Dog Day also offers an opportunity to review activities that are detrimental to dogs’ well-being, says Paige.
 Here’s a checklist:

-- Don’t Support Puppy Mills – “We want to shut down puppy mills because they over-breed and neglect the animals,” says Paige.
-Instead of purchasing a dog from a pet store, which is supplied by a puppy mill, consider adopting on National Dog Day.
+“We want to shut down puppy mills because they over-breed and neglect the animals,” says Paige.
+Instead of purchasing a dog from a pet store supplied by a puppy mill, consider adopting on National Dog Day.

-- Don’t Put Off Spaying or Neutering Your Dog.
-“A lot of people think, ‘If my dog had one litter, it will be OK,’” says Woodard.
+“A lot of people think, ‘If my dog had one litter, it would be OK,'” says Woodard.
 Don’t contribute to the overpopulation problem, which leaves so many dogs in need of a home.

 Article written by Author: Kim Boatman